thomverbeek/VIPER/README.md

 The VIPER manifesto isn't without its flaws:
 - The `Router`'s role wasn't clearly defined, making it difficult to implement.
 VIPER intended to solve the _Assembler Problem_ by enabling the `Router` to assemble VIPER modules.
 But this arrangement jeopardises the Single Responsibility Principle as it already takes responsibility for navigation.
 And speaking of navigation, the `Router`'s task to pass information between VIPER modules was also left in the dark.
 - The `Entity` component was likely a catch-all term for "anything else" in the VIPER backronym.
-It lacked a clear definition, hinting that it entailed being part of an entity layer and only for the `Interactor` to interact with.
-In more ethereal terms, simple entities form the basis of message passing between the various layers of the VIPER module.
+It lacked a clear definition, hinting at an entity layer exclusively for the `Interactor` to interact with.
+In more ethereal terms, simple entities seem to form the basis of message passing between the various layers of the VIPER module.
 In practice, it's likely that `Entity` encompasses any repositories or services an `Interactor` may engage with.
+Without clarity on where these repositories or services come from, the VIPER definition needs some form of dependency injection.
 - VIPER stipulates bi-directional data flow between components, without specifying which component holds state.
 As the iOS landscape makes its transition towards functional reactive programming, it's important to clearly define the source of state and minimise the potential paths through which this data (and semantic errors) can travel.

-There's a number of implementations out there in the wild that try to meet these requirements and then some, but they leave a bit more to be desired.
+There are numerous implementations out in the wild that try to meet these requirements and then some, but they leave a bit more to be desired.
 VIPER can be difficult to grasp and fully implement as a framework, and the Swift language throws even more hurdles in the mix due to its linguistic quirks and type-safe limitation.
-Many frameworks out there simply attempt to translate the original Objective-C sample code to Swift, forcing the developer to wire up components manually and force-cast between types.
+Most frameworks out there simply attempt to translate the original Objective-C sample code to Swift, forcing the developer to wire up components manually and force-cast between types.
 These frustrations ultimately led to the development of this framework to bring VIPER to the masses

 ## _“Simplicity is the ultimate sophistication”_

 This framework leverages a combination of generics, static scopes and functional reactive programming principles to distill VIPER down to a single file of under a hundred lines of code.
 Check out `VIPER.swift`.

+[x] It allows the compiler to help guide beginners, yet provides swiss-army flexibility to advancers.
+[x] It fits VIPER components together like lock and key, without needing to force-cast between types.
+[x] It automates concepts like assembly and weak relationships so you don't have to..
+[x] It extracts assembly responsibility from the `Router` and grants it to the `Module`.
-[x] It allows the compiler to help guide beginners, yet provides swiss-army flexibility to advancers [x] It automates concepts like assembly and weak relationships so you don't have to [x] It separates assembly from the `Router` and grants it to the `Module` [x] It designates the `Interactor` as the holder of state, and exchanges the `Presenter` with the `Interactor` in the assembly.
+[x] It uses `Entities` to define the dependencies of an `Interactor`, and `Resolver` to provide dependency injection to the `Router` for navigation.
+[x] It designates the `Interactor` as the holder of state, and exchanges the `Presenter` with the `Interactor` in the assembly.
 This allows a uni-directional data flow from `View` to `Interactor` to `Presenter` to `View`, more closely in line with the Clean Architecture.

 All this results in a VIPER architecture implementation that's simple and sophisticated.
 For that reason, it's simply called "VIPER".